caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 - **dynamic** <span id="dynamic"/> configures a _dynamic upstreams_ module.
 This allows getting the list of upstreams dynamically for every request.
 See [dynamic upstreams](#dynamic-upstreams) below for a description of standard dynamic upstream modules.
 Dynamic upstreams are retrieved at every proxy loop iteration (i.e. potentially multiple times per request if load balancing retries are enabled) and will be preferred over static upstreams.
 If an error occurs, the proxy will fall back to using any statically-configured upstreams.

-### Upstream addresses
+#### Upstream addresses

-Upstream addresses can take the form of a conventional [Caddy network address](/docs/conventions#network-addresses) or a URL that contains only scheme and host/port, with a special exception that the scheme may be prefixed by `srv+` to enable SRV DNS record lookups for load balancing.
+Static upstream addresses can take the form of a conventional [Caddy network address](/docs/conventions#network-addresses) or a URL that contains only scheme and host/port.
 Valid examples:

 - `localhost:4000`
 - `127.0.0.1:4000`